 The ARD committee's determination of the appropriate educational placement for implementing a student's IEP must be based on the individual needs of the student.
 If the support services are provided to the student in the general education classroom, the instructional setting code is 40 (Mainstream).
-If, however, the support services are provided outside of the general education classroom, the instructional setting code is based on the amount of time or the setting where the services are provided.
+If, however, the support services are provided outside of the general education classroom, the instructional setting where the services are provided.